Raitou/GCNet/docs/en/net/The Overall Structure.md

 ## Header
 > ![](http://i.imgur.com/mNqvlYx.png)

 In all packets, it represents the first 16 bytes of the received buffer.
-It contains some basic informations about the packet, which will be explained in detail below.
+It contains some basic information about the packet, which will be explained in detail below.
 > Note: all the data in the header is written in the [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) format.

 ### Size